Coach Amanda

 I felt nervous to tell him, but I also felt calm.
 I had already lost him, so there was nothing left to lose.

-I hardly slept that night.
+Well, I was so surprised at his response!
 A week later he came back to our city and his passion for me was not only back, but it was stronger than ever.

 Now I had a second chance and I couldn’t get help fast enough.
 I arrived gasping at my first group call in The Ridiculously Happy Wives program.
-As soon as there was a chance to sign up for Relationship Coach Training, I knew that was for me.
+As soon as there was a chance to sign up for Relationship Coach Certification, I knew that was for me.
 As an almost forty-year-old woman, I knew that having a loving relationship was the most important thing to me, even if I never used the training professionally.

 Later, my mom took me to a yarn store and told me to pick out a color I liked.
 She wanted to make me some hand warmers for writing on the computer in the winter because I get cold so easily.
 I used to think “She doesn’t really care about me” or “She doesn’t know how to love me.”
-Now I realized “This is how mom says I love you!”
+Now I realized “This is how mom says ‘I love you!’”

 I’m so grateful I got to shift my perspective and see my parents with eyes of gratitude while they’re still alive and well.